 - We provided 950 specially designed blue bottles which Sysco and Citrus Grove Distillery filled with hand sanitizer.
 Together, we donated them to California responders on the front lines.
 For more information on our Blue Bottle Project across the country, click here.

-- Nestlé Waters has collaborated with a group of California nonprofits, including Ceres, Community Water Center, Leadership Counsel for Justice and Accountability and Self Help Enterprises, to fulfill an urgent water need resulting from the COVID-19 crisis in California, particularly for rural communities in San Joaquin Valley, East Coachella Valley and the Central Coast.
+- We have collaborated with a group of California nonprofits, including Ceres, Community Water Center, Leadership Counsel for Justice and Accountability and Self Help Enterprises, to fulfill an urgent water need resulting from the COVID-19 crisis in California, particularly for rural communities in San Joaquin Valley, East Coachella Valley and the Central Coast.
 One million residents regularly face challenges in obtaining water, and COVID-19 has greatly exacerbated the situation.
 Many households with unsafe tap water rely on bottled water as their primary source of water for drinking, cooking and even washing their hands, but demand for bottled water has led to a shortage in rural communities.
 Ceres and its partners estimated they needed about 14,000 gallons of bottled water per month and contacted us to fill this need.
 We committed to supply all 14,000 gallons of water per month for April, May and June, which Self Help Enterprises will safely distribute to the impacted areas of San Joaquin Valley, East Coachella Valley and the Central Coast.